pkeilbach/htwg-practical-nlp/docs/lectures/nlp_intro.md

 - Set of rules to construct grammatically correct sentences out of words
 - The syntactic structure can be described in many different ways, e.g. grammar
 - In NLP, it is common to describe the anatomy of a sentence using part-of-speech (POS) tags
-- A popular tagging convention is [Penn Treebank tagset](https://www.ling.upenn.edu/courses/Fall_2003/ling001/penn_treebank_pos.html) which is also used by default by the Python [Natural Language Toolkit library](https://www.nltk.org/api/nltk.tag.html)
-- A simplified [universal tagset](https://github.com/slavpetrov/universal-pos-tags) by Google Research maps the Penn Treebank tagset to only 12 tags

-!!! example

-    Consider the following sentence:

-    > *"The girl plays tennis."*

-    Grammatical analysis 👉 *The girl (subject) plays (verb) tennis (object).*

-    POS-tagging using the universal tagset: 👉 *The (DET) girl (NOUN) plays (VERB) tennis (NOUN) .(.)*

-The following snippet shows POS-tagging in Python using the NLTK library and the universal tagset:
+The following snippet shows POS-tagging in Python using the NLTK library and the [universal tagset](https://github.com/slavpetrov/universal-pos-tags):

 ```python
 >>> from nltk import pos_tag, word_tokenize